-We have reviewed our winter policy to ensure that we comply with the new code of practice 'Well-Managed Highway Infrastructure'.
+We have reviewed our winter policy to make sure we comply with the new code of practice 'Well-Managed Highway Infrastructure'.
 This aims to provide a safe, well managed and resilient highway network for all who use it.
-The winter policy gives priority to high use roads.
+Our winter policy gives priority to high use roads.
 Also, roads that access community facilities, such as hospitals, schools and shopping centres.

-The winter service aspect of the national code sees a move from specific guidelines to a risk-based approach.
-Appropriate risks are determined by each local authority from a wide range of evidence.
+The winter service sees a move from specific guidelines to a risk-based approach.
+Appropriate risks are determined from a wide range of evidence.
 The priority for road gritting is based on route hierarchy and level of use.
 Main roads will be gritted before other routes.
 Previously, the Council’s gritting programme was based on custom and practice with no clear rules for the selection of routes.

 In severe weather, snow clearing work is done with the following priority: